microsoft/react-native-windows-samples/docs/nuget-update.md

 >**This documentation and the underlying platform code is a work in progress.**

-The versions of the [NuGet](nuget.md) packages used in your project must match the version of the react-native-windows npm package.
+The versions of the [NuGet](nuget.md) packages used in your project must match the version of the `react-native-windows` npm package.
+For React Native for Windows versions >= 0.68, the default app template takes care of this for you automatically.
+However if you're not using the supported template, the steps below may help you consume the NuGet packages manually.

 # Determine npm version
 You can find the npm version by opening `package.json` at the root of your project and looking in the dependencies section: